 Case in point: Temu's U.S. monthly active users fell by 49% year over year in July 2025.
 That was a more significant drop than rival Shein's 3% decrease in the same month.

-Temu is now relying on the U.S.-based sellers and warehouses to fulfill orders for U.S. shoppers and to avoid new tariffs while maintaining competitive pricing.
+Temu is now relying more heavily on U.S.-based sellers and warehouses to fulfill orders for U.S. shoppers, supporting domestic fulfillment while maintaining competitive pricing.
 The company has also been actively recruiting U.S. sellers to join its platform with the goal of reaching more customers and growing their businesses within the U.S. market.

-Temu aims to keep product prices low for U.S. consumers by bypassing import charges and customs fees, but this shift in its model will likely take time to implement effectively.
+Temu aims to keep product prices low for U.S. consumers by shifting more fulfillment to U.S.-based inventory, though this shift will take time to implement effectively.